theflyoccultist/grimoire/src/programming/python/pyprojects/pip-venv.md

 Now your shell will show `(venv)` before the prompt.
 That means you're inside the virtual prompt.

+This is also the command to do when you want to resume your venv session.

 #### Installing packages

 ```bash